Our Board

 Reid Schreiber

 I joined the board in 2018.
+I have an Bachelor’s degree in Psychology from the University of Florida.
+I am a Certified Recovery Peer Specialist.
 I love the sense of community at the GOC.
-Individuals who used to feel isolated now have a place to connect to peers while doing the important work involved in running a nonprofit.
-Serving on the board provides opportunities to increase advocacy for individuals living with mental illness.
+I have seen my own life transformed by participation in the GOC’s program.
+Serving on the board provides opportunities for me to increase advocacy for individuals living with mental illness.